caviarnine/cantex_sdk/README.md

 2. Authenticate
 3. Query account admin and balances
 4. List pools
-5. Get a swap quote with fee/slippage inspection
+5. Get a swap quote with prices, per-pool breakdown, and fee inspection
 6. Error handling patterns

 Run it with: